SeyyedSajjadFazeli/PythonNewFileContextMenuItem/README.md

 ### 📝 How to Use:

 1.  **Download and run the ContextMenuManager software.**
-    * You can download the executable files of the software from the [releases](https://github.com/SeyyedSajjadFazeli/PythonNewFileContextMenuItem/releases) folder of this repository.
+    * You can download the executable files of the software from this repository.
     * **Image: ContextMenuManager Main Window**
       ![ContextMenuManager Main Window](https://raw.githubusercontent.com/SeyyedSajjadFazeli/PythonNewFileContextMenuItem/main/1.jpg)
 2. After running the program, select **"New"** from the left-hand menu.